terra-campaigns/arrival/notions/notions.md

 ## Inbox

-- define the utmost enemy of arrival - and think of an overshadowing that enables PCs to hurt it over time (think of Melkor that was hurt by many characters before he was destroyed )
-- adapt Imotra, Gellert and Avryindt to be a dark lord -(VHgtR 39) Gellert is a mind flayer?
-If not, who is a mind flayer?
-Imotra might want to have one of the characters as her apprentice (VRgtR 44)
+- develop Avryindt to be a dark lord -(VHgtR 39)
+- Imotra might want to have one of the characters as her apprentice (VRgtR 44)
+- Dwarves have a subcouncious connection with the Legacy
+- evaluate time passed inside holzander using fey time passing rules (including previous sessions - adjust faction turns for it)
+- ammuinoth created by the first dynasty (when?)
+- tseb whii in the fall of the second dynasty had a bunch of outsiders attacking the land, coming from their holds in the mountains
+- maqqatalba is a land of shrines and temple settlements, each with its Knights and/or sorcerers/clerics
-- where is the city of arches?
+- maqqatalba knights and the Angels?
-- acrisae fort location breaks connection between Hincland and Turnskull
-- ask players to suggest legends and heroic tales that their characters like to build lore in the world - and maybe drive adventures
+- chap11: finding / investigation of the foundation Library
 - layers upon layers of abandoned ancient infrastructure (subways from Contact)
-- every hex in the map has at least one interesting location / court
+- lingering injuries (https://www.flutesloot.com/lingering-grievous-injuries-dnd-5e/) and long term conditions
+- remember to do sanity saving throws.
+On fail PC loses one sanity or can choose to roll 1d6 for madness table: 1/2 short term, 3/4 long term, 5 long term with condition, 6 permanent (check the permanent table - original is not good)  maybe also add a dark vision (some secret from the campaign) together with their consequences (sl173)
+- options for hard mode: https://www.flutesloot.com/how-to-make-dd-5e-more-difficult-playing-in-hard-mode/?utm_content=cmp-true
+- choose one major and one minor monstrous horror per boss sl154
+- use mithos aberrations sl177 in one thing in each chapter
+- check dark gifts Ravelloft

 ## Films, books